Advanced Cat & Dog Surgeries in Pewaukee, WI

 The Many Forms of Rehabilitation

 Post-op care doesn't have to only include pain meds.
-Pewaukee Veterinary Service offers a wide range of physical therapy and other rehab options that help pets recovering from surgery.
+Pewaukee Veterinary Service offers a wide range of physical therapy and other rehab options that help pets recovering from cat and dog surgeries.
 Our therapy options help with pain management and greater mobility.
 Your veterinarian will talk to you about your pet’s options at their release from surgery.